cardano-community/guild-operators/docs/Scripts/cntools.md

 The scripts menu supports both arrow key navigation and shortcut key selection.
 The character within the square brackets is the shortcut to press for quick navigation.
 For other selections like wallet and pool menu that don't contain shortcuts, there is a third way to navigate.
 Key pressed is compared to the first character of the menu option and if there is a match the selection jumps to this location.
 A handy way to quickly navigate a large menu.

 #### Hardware Wallet
-CNTools include hardware wallet support since version `7.0.0` through Vacuumlabs `cardano-hw-cli` application.
+CNTools includes hardware wallet support since version `7.0.0` through Vacuumlabs `cardano-hw-cli` application.
 Initialize and update firmware/app on the device to the latest version before usage following the manufacturer instructions.

 To enable hardware support run `guild-deploy.sh -s w`.
 This downloads and installs Vacuumlabs `cardano-hw-cli` including `udev` configuration.
 When a new version of Vacuumlabs `cardano-hw-cli` is released, run `guild-deploy.sh -s w` again to update.
 For additional runtime options, run `guild-deploy.sh -h`.